• Home

 “AI is advancing too head-spinningly fast,” Amodei said.
 “I believe that these systems could change the world, fundamentally, within two years; in 10 years, all bets are off.”

-Criticisms of Anthropic
+Criticism of Anthropic

 Anthropic’s practice of calling out its own lapses and efforts to address them has drawn criticism.
-In response to Anthropic sounding the alarm on the AI-powered cybersecurity attack, Meta’s chief AI scientist, Yann LeCun, said the warning was a way to manipulate legislators into limiting the use of open-source models.
+In response to Anthropic sounding the alarm on the AI-powered cybersecurity attack, Meta’s then–chief AI scientist, Yann LeCun, said the warning was a way to manipulate legislators into limiting the use of open-source models.

 “You’re being played by people who want regulatory capture,” LeCun said in an X post in response to Connecticut Sen. Chris Murphy’s post expressing concern about the attack.
-“They are scaring everyone with dubious studies so that open source models are regulated out of existence.”
+“They are scaring everyone with dubious studies so that open-source models are regulated out of existence.”

 “Throughout my time here, I’ve repeatedly seen how hard it is to truly let our values govern our actions,” Sharma wrote in his resignation letter.
-“I’ve seen this within myself, within the organization, where we constantly face pressures to set aside what matters most, and throughout broader society too.”
+“I’ve seen this within myself, within the organization, where we constantly face pressures to set aside what matters most, and throughout broader society, too.”

 Anthropic did not immediately respond to Fortune’s request for comment.